xytovl/steam-runtime-tools/subprojects/container-runtime/runtimes/sniper/README.md

 ========================================

-This container-based release of the Steam Runtime is used for native Linux games, and potentially for future releases of Proton.
+This container-based release of the Steam Runtime is used for native Linux games, and for Proton 8.0+.

 For general information please see
 <https://gitlab.steamos.cloud/steamrt/steam-runtime-tools/-/blob/main/docs/container-runtime.md>